 What's the work-life balance like?

 "In our industry you really do take your job outside of work hours.
 Even your social media profiles, like Twitter, can be seen as a work opinion just because you're a spokesperson for your company.
-Also in PR you're always networking or going to events, so there is definately an aspect of working outside of work hours, but I don't think it's a job where you're hounded to work at the weekend or work long hours.
+Also in PR you're always networking or going to events, so there is definitely an aspect of working outside of work hours, but I don't think it's a job where you're hounded to work at the weekend or work long hours.
 You can get the work-life balance right."

 Anaru Tuhi is of Ngāpuhi and Tainui descent.